 As part of the University’s commitment to maintaining a healthy and safe living, learning, and working environment, we encourage you to read Miami University’s Annual Security & Fire Safety Report at: https://miamioh.edu/campus-safety/annual-report/index.html, which contains information about campus safety, crime statistics, and our drug and alcohol abuse and prevention program designed to prevent the unlawful possession, use, and distribution of drugs and alcohol on campus and at university events and activities.
 This report also contains information on programs and policies designed to prevent and address sexual violence, domestic violence, dating violence, and stalking.
 Each year, email notification of this website is made to all faculty, staff, and enrolled students.
 Written notification is also provided to prospective students and employees.
 Hard copies of the Annual Security & Fire Safety Report may be obtained from the Miami University Police Department at (513) 529-2223.

-Doctoral Degree in Human Development and Family Science, Social Work, or a closely related field from an accredited institution of higher education; demonstrate teaching and scholarship qualifications to merit the rank of associate or full professor; provide evidence of commitment to developing faculty and programs that support engagement with diverse students and community populations; and evidence of high performance in areas of leadership, scholarship, and instructional effectiveness.
+Doctoral Degree in Educational Leadership, Educational Administration, Higher Education, Student Affairs, Social and Cultural Studies in Education, Curriculum Studies, Foundations of Education or a closely related field from an accredited institution of higher education by the date of appointment; demonstrate teaching and scholarship qualifications to merit the rank of associate or full professor; provide evidence of commitment to developing faculty and programs that support engagement with diverse students and community populations; and evidence of high performance in areas of leadership, scholarship, and instructional effectiveness.

-For appointment at the associate rank, a strong research and publication record, evidence of teaching graduate and undergraduate courses in family science and/or social work and topics related to candidates’ research specialties are additionally required.
+For appointment at the associate rank, a strong research and publication record, evidence of teaching graduate and/or undergraduate courses in a program area offered by the department.